Long-term visa for remote workers

 For the answers to many of the most common questions, please

-You will need to fill out theand gather all the required supporting documents.
+You must complete theand gather all the required supporting documents.

-The Directorate will contact the applicant by email upon approval if documents are missing or further information is required.
+The Directorate will contact the applicant by email upon approval if documents are missing or require further information.